aespo22/SpotifaiEdu/README.md

 # SpotifaiEdu

-Remaking Spotify for fun and educational purposes with the added functionality of listening to a single song
+Remaking Spotify for fun and educational purposes with the added functionality of listening to only one single song